non veg in Melbourne

 Yakimono Melbourne: A Culinary Journey Through Japanese Flavors

 Nestled in the heart of Melbourne’s vibrant culinary scene, Yakimono offers an authentic and exciting Japanese dining experience.
-Located at 80 Collins St, Melbourne VIC 3000, Australia, this restaurant provides a sophisticated yet welcoming ambience, perfect for both casual gatherings and special occasions.
 Yakimono Melbourne is open seven days a week, offering a diverse array of flavors ready to ignite your taste buds.
-You can reach them at +61 3 8616 7900 to book a table or inquire about their menu.
 Enjoy their delicious offerings from Sunday to Thursday 12–3pm, 5–10pm, and Friday to Saturday 12–3pm, 5–11pm.

 Menu Highlights